sergei-mironov/litrepl/paper/paper.md

    interpreter allowed incremental and, most importantly, interactive programming by directly changing the interpreter state.
 Keep human in the loop, thus, helps human to think.

-3. The next milestone was the IPython project evolved later as the Jupyter Project.
-The creators suggested the new document format called Notebook represented by a series of sections of various types not limited to text, some of which represented code and some the computation results.
-Pairs of code and result sections of Notebooks can be used to communicate a programming language interpreter interactively allowing REPL style programming (keep human in the loop).
-The well-formed document allows readers to follow the narrative and is suitable for presentations and sharing.
+3. The major milestone was the IPython project evolved later as the Jupyter Project.
+The creators suggested the new document format called Notebook represented by a series of logical sections of various types not limited to text, some of which contained code and some the computation results.
+   The pairs of code and result sections of Notebooks are to communicate the programming language interpreter interactively, thus allowing REPL style programming.
+The resulting well-formed document allows readers to follow the narrative and is suitable for presentations and sharing.

    The authors formulated these ideas under the umbrella concept of Literate Computing, or building a computational narrative which is (1) spanning wide range of audience (2) bosting reproducibility and (3) collaboraiton.

-   To fulfill these goals a number of technical decisions were made, the most important of these, along with the introduction of a document format, are: the inter-module communication between the computational core, known as Jupyter Kernel, and the Notebook plaing the role of a client, another client-server communication between Notebook web-server and the user web-browser.
+   To fulfill these goals a number of technical decisions were made, the most important of these, along with the introduction of a new document format, are: the inter-module communication between the computational core, known as Jupyter Kernel, and the Notebook plaing the role of a client, another client-server communication between Notebook web-server and the user web-browser.

-5. While we agree on the importance of the main concept of Literate Computing, but we argue that the goal of reproducibility overshadows other mentioned goals.
+5. While we agree on the importance of concept of Literate Computing, but we argue that the goal of reproducibility overshadows other mentioned goals.
 Being solved, it would both allow time-separated communication between parties of a research project and widen its audience.
-Yet, this problem, as shown by [Doostra et al] exceeds not only the scope of human-computer interaction system but even the scope of a typical programming language library distribution manager.
-An adequate solution to the softare deployment problem would necessarily be a whole-system solution such as Nix manager or a Docker container.
+Yet, we believe that this problem, as shown by [Doostra et al] exceeds not only the scope of human-computer interaction system but also the scope of a typical software distribution manager. for a particular programming language.
+An adequate solution to the softare deployment problem as Doostra called it, should span over a whole operating system scale.

 6. For this reason, we suggest focusing human-computer interaction at transparency rahter than reproducibility.
-Below we describe ''Litrepl'' tool which is simple yet powerful to bring the REPL interactive programming style into a common text editor.
+Below we describe ''Litrepl'' tool which is simple yet powerful to bring the REPL interactive programming style into the existing editors.

-8. First, we suggest re-using the existing text document formats and editors.
+8. First, we suggest re-using the existing text document formats.
 In each of the two formats we implemented, Markdown and LaTeX, we use a simplified parsers to destinguish code and result sections from everything else.
 Second, we rely on the simple bi-directional text streams to communicate language interpreters via inter-process communication to evaluate code.
 At the time of this writing, we support families of Python and Shell interpreters and a custom AI communication interpreter.
 Finally, we leave as much as possible to the operating system facilities.